wphooper/pet_salon/README.md

-# pet_salon
+# Pet Salon
-SageMath package to experiment with Polytope Exchange Transformations (PETs).
+A [SageMath](https://www.sagemath.org/) package to experiment with Polytope Exchange Transformations (PETs).
+Currently a work in progress.